jamesmcclain/GeoWaveIngest/README.md

 ## Building The Demo Code ##

-This demo requires the code found in the GeoTrellis [GeoWave subproject pull request](https://github.com/geotrellis/geotrellis/pull/1542).
-At time of writing, that pull request has not been merged.
-If that is the case at the time of reading, then that branch must be pulled down and published locally, otherwise an appropriate released or pre-release version of GeoTrellis can be used.

-It is also required that `sbt` is installed.
+It is required that `sbt` is installed.

 Given those dependencies, the code can be built by typing:
 ```bash